This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 https://catalog.columbusstate.edu/military-veterans-educational-benefits/

-The CSU VA office is required to report any drop or withdraw from one or all courses to the VA Regional Office.
-It is advised to contact the CSU VA office BEFORE you drop any courses.
-For more information on Military Withdrawals and other CSU attendance policies click on the link below.
+The CSU VA office must report any course drops or withdrawals to the VA Regional Office.
+Contact the CSU VA office before dropping any courses.
+For more info on Military Withdrawals and attendance policies, click the link below.

 https://catalog.columbusstate.edu/military-veterans-educational-benefits/class-attendance-withdrawal/

-Applying for financial aid is encouraged, but not required.
-Students are still able to receive Student Loans and the Pell grant, as well as other non-HOPE scholarships.
-Any loans, grants, or scholarships that result in an overpayment to the students account will generate a refund.
+Applying for financial aid is encouraged but not required.
+Students can still receive Student Loans, Pell Grants, and other non-HOPE scholarships.
+Any overpayments to the account will result in a refund.

 http://www.benefits.va.gov/GIBILL/resources/benefits_resources/rate_tables.asp